 Most survey tools offer in-built capabilities to analyze quantitative survey data, like NPS or CSAT scores.
 For example, here’s how SurveyMonkey displays the results of NPS surveys:

-The output will be an Excel file with your processed data, which you can then transform into compelling visualizations using MonkeyLearn Studio.
-Organize your survey data and create interactive dashboards to uncover insights, trends, and patterns that you simply couldn’t find in a spreadsheet:
+It’s best to visualize your survey results to make them easy for everyone in your company to understand.
+Organize your survey data and create interactive dashboards to uncover insights, trends, and patterns that you simply couldn’t find in a spreadsheet.

 Customer satisfaction (CSAT) surveys are the cornerstone of your feedback strategy.
 Analyzing your survey responses provides unique insight into the customer experience and helps you improve every step of the buyer’s journey.